Eigen-Inference Precoding for Coarsely Quantized Massive MU-MIMO System with Imperfect CSI: Numerical Studies

 \subsection{The Estimation Accuracy of the Unknown Parameter $\eta$}

-In the first experiment, we investigate the estimation accuracy of the unknown CSI-related parameter $\eta$ in three different settings, in terms of the cumulative distribution function (CDF) of estimation error.
+In the first experiment, we investigate the estimation accuracy of the unknown CSI-related parameter $\eta$ in three different settings, in terms of the empirical cumulative distribution function (CDF) \cite{Kun2018Fun} of the estimation error \footnote{Due to the nonlinearity of low-resolution DACs, we cannot obtain an exact expression of theoretical CDF of the estimation error.
+As a result, we investigate the empirical CDF of the estimation error.}.
 The results shown in the following are the CDFs of the absolute estimation error, which is denoted by

 where $\hat \eta$ is the estimate of $\eta$.